ajalt/clikt/docs/whyclikt.md

 so Clikt tries to make implementing uncommon use-cases as easy as possible.

-## Why not a Kotlin library like kotlin-argparse or kotlinx.cli?
+## Why not a Kotlin library like kotlin-argparser or kotlinx.cli?

-Clikt didn't invent the idea of a property delegate-based cli parser.
+Clikt isn't the only Kotlin CLI library. [kotlin-argparser][kotlin-argparser] and [kotlinx.cli][kotlinx.cli] both predate Clikt's creation.

-JetBrains made [kotlinx.cli][kotlinx.cli], which is functional, but is more of a proof-of-concept than a production ready library.
+Both, like Clikt, use property delegates to define parameters, but they're missing most of Clikt features and its extensible design.

-[kotlin-argparser][kotlin-argparser] builds off of [kotlinx.cli][kotlinx.cli],
+[kotlinx.cli][kotlinx.cli] was written by JetBrains and mostly copied [kotlin-argparser][kotlin-argparser]'s design (and, later, some of Clikt's).

-and works well for simple cases.
-It's missing a lot of features that Clikt has, but features can be added.
+[kotlin-argparser][kotlin-argparser] works well for simple cases.
+It's missing a lot of features that Clikt has, but features could be added.
 Its real drawback is that it fundamentally does not support composition of commands or parameter values.
 The lack of subcommand support was already a non-starter, but there are other design decisions that make it unsuitable.

 In the simple cases, the two libraries are similar.
 Here's an example from its README: